-Catherine M. Best, B.I.D., FCPA, FCA, ICD.D Independent
+Catherine M. Best B.I.D., FCPA, FCA, ICD.D Independent

-Calgary, Alberta, Canada Director since 2007 Age 65
+Calgary, Alberta, Canada Director since 2007 Age 66

 - Energy business

 - Governance/board

 - Financial literacy

-- · Risk management
+- Risk management

 Ms. Best is a corporate director and consultant.
+Ms. Best is a director of Badger Daylighting Ltd. and Canadian Natural Resources Limited.
 She was Executive Vice-President, Risk Management and Chief Financial Officer of the Calgary Health Region from 2000 to 2008, and Interim Chief Financial Officer of Alberta Health Services until March 2009.
 Prior to that, Ms. Best was a partner with Ernst & Young (Canada), a global leader in assurance, tax, transaction and advisory services in Calgary.